peasantbird/tp/docs/team/andytoh1.md

     * Decided on and assigned issues

 * **Enhancements to existing features**:
+  * Made the `buyer` and `seller commands work with incomplete fields since users are not likely to possess all details immediately
   * Made the `list` and `filter` commands work for 2 lists
   * Made the `add` command work for sellers